awesomeeng/awesome-server/docs/Introducing.md

 ## AwesomeStack

-AwesomeStack is a free and open source set of libraries for rapidly building enterprise ready nodejs applications, of which, AwesomeConfig is one part.
+AwesomeStack is a free and open source set of libraries for rapidly building enterprise ready nodejs applications, of which, AwesomeServer is one part.
 Each library is written to provide a stable, performant, part of your application stack that can be used on its own, or part of the greater AwesomeStack setup.

 AwesomeStack includes...